TWINNING

 Sadly, many of us view good works or acts of charity as “nice to do” – provided they do not interfere with other, more important aspects of our lives!
-But if, as Catholics, we believe that everything we have in life is a gift from God, then we have a duty to share these gifts with others less fortunate.
-If you think about it, our lives could have been so different – more like the lives of the poor that we should serve and sometimes forget!
+But if we believe that everything we have in life is a gift from God, then we have a duty to share these gifts with others less fortunate.
+If you think about it, our lives could have been so different – more like the lives of the poor we sometimes forget.

 We believe that collaboration between business, schools and charities is the answer.
 And this is where the twinning system works so well.